CollectiHub/front-end/documentation/TESTING_DATA.md

 Collection:

-- use 'showError' as sarch term - to receive error for 'search' cards request;
+- use 'showerror' as search term - to receive error for 'search' cards request;
 - update card with id '3' (R-003) to receive error for 'update' cards request;
 - try to fetch cards for 'SSR' rarity, to receive error for fetching cards by rarity;